 The USDA Forest Service maintains a large geospatial library containing data for Region 1 national forests.
 We utilized this library to obtain ancillary data on vegetation characteristics within the LCNF to derive a set of nesting habitat variables for the northern goshawk.
-Using USGS Earth Explorer, we acquired Shuttle Radar Topography Mission (SRTM) 1 arc-second data (30 m) which was used to derive terrain elevation, slope, and aspect.
+Using USGS Earth Explorer, we acquired Shuttle Radar Topography Mission (SRTM) 1 arc-second data (30 m) which were used to derive terrain elevation, slope, and aspect.
 The USDA Forest Service Vegetation Map (VMap) and Forest Inventory and Analysis (FIA) programs survey, analyze, and produce geospatial data layers for various forest attributes.
 We used the VMap product to obtain vegetation metrics in vector format for tree canopy cover class and tree class size.
 Tree canopy cover is classified by percent canopy cover.
 Tree class size is determined by diameter at breast height (DBH).
 Basal area, in square meters per hectare, was downloaded from the FIA product at 250 m resolution.
 An Existing Vegetation Height (EVH) layer was downloaded from the United States Geological Survey (USGS) LANDFIRE program.
 This layer provides an average height of the dominant vegetation at a 30 m resolution.

-Landsat 8 Operational Land Imager (OLI) data was acquired as three separate tiles for the dates of September 7, 2014, and August 2, 2015.
+Landsat 8 Operational Land Imager (OLI) data were acquired as three separate tiles for the dates of September 7, 2014, and August 2, 2015.
 All tiles were downloaded from the USGS Earth Resources Observation and Science Center (EROS).
 The tiles were used in creating a forest cover map of the study area for use as an environmental variable in habitat suitability modeling.
-Precipitation data was acquired from both Precipitation Measurement Missions (PPM), Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Measurement (GPM), for the months of February to June, 2010 - 2015.
-TRMM data was acquired as a level 3 product (3B43) at 0.25 degree spatial resolution and one month temporal resolution.
-GPM data was acquired as a level 3 product (3IMERGM) at 0.1 degree spatial resolution and one month temporal resolution.
+Precipitation data was acquired from Precipitation Measurement Missions (PMM), Tropical Rainfall Measuring Mission (TRMM), and Global Precipitation Measurement (GPM), for the months of February to June, 2010 to 2015.
+TRMM data were acquired as a level 3 product (3B43) at 0.25 degree spatial resolution and one month temporal resolution.
+GPM data were acquired as a level 3 product (3IMERGM) at 0.1 degree spatial resolution and one month temporal resolution.
 Both data sets were downloaded from the Science Team On-Line Request Module (STORM), a web-based data access interface hosted by NASA Goddard Space Flight Center (GSFC).

 Data Processing

 Data layers for each environmental variable were created to model suitable habitat for northern goshawk nesting sites.
 These variables included: elevation, slope, aspect, precipitation, land cover, vegetation height, canopy cover, tree size and basal area.
 ArcGIS 10.3 was used to prepare the environmental data for habitat suitability modeling.
-Eight individual SRTM elevation tiles spanning the study area was mosaicked and topographic layers for slope and aspect were derived from this 30 m DEM using the Slope and Aspect tools in ArcMap.
+Eight individual SRTM elevation tiles spanning the study area were mosaicked and topographic layers for slope and aspect were derived from this 30 m DEM using the Slope and Aspect tools in ArcMap.
 VMap data were converted to a 30 m raster format to create separate layers for canopy cover class and tree class size.
-FIA Data for basal area was resampled from 250 m to 30 m spatial resolution to match the spatial resolution of the other environmental variables.
+FIA data for basal area were resampled from 250 m to 30 m spatial resolution to match the spatial resolution of the other environmental variables.
 TRMM and GPM data were resampled from 2.5 km spatial resolution, and 1 km spatial resolution respectively, to 30 m spatial resolution.
-Precipitation averages for each month from 2010 - 2015 were then calculated as inputs into each model.
+Precipitation averages for each month from 2010 to 2015 were then calculated as inputs into each model.
 For creating a land cover map of the study area, three tiles of Landsat 8 data were mosaicked together.
 Each data layer was subset to match the spatial extent of the LCNF, Jefferson Division, and projected to NAD 1983 UTM zone 12 N in raster format (see Figure 3 in Appendices).

 Data Analysis